Your Best Prenatal Health

 Rest.This includes developing healthy sleep habits to get 7-9 hours per night.
 We know pregnancy insomnia can put a damper on this, so don’t beat yourself up if you’re not getting that much sleep.
 Rest also includes listening to your body to sit or lie down for quiet relaxation or meditation.
 This is one busy mamas-to-be often skip out on, but has so many benefits for both mama and baby’s health.

-Get moving!Exercise is great for your immune system, so it plays a crucial role in keeping you and baby healthy.
+Get moving!Another healthy pregnancy habit is exercise.
+It's great for your immune system, so it plays a crucial role in keeping you and baby healthy.
 Studies have shown that exercising 3 days a week can even shorten labor times, reduce the risk of preeclampsia and gestational diabetes, and ease back pain.
 “It is recommended that pregnant women without medical complications should get a minimum of 150 minutes of exercise per week.
 If you were not active prior to pregnancy, consider starting with 10-20 minutes of low intensity intensity exercise 3 times per week and then gradually increasing the intensity, frequency and duration until you achieve the recommendations.” says Dr. Stephanie Liu.
 Dr. Liu also mentions “If you were already active, you may continue the types of exercise you did prior to becoming pregnant such as biking, jogging, dancing and yoga.”
 Dr. Liu also explains that there are are some sports and activities that should be avoided during pregnancy.
 “It is important to note that during pregnancy women are at a slightly higher risk of ligament sprains.
 The hormone relaxin, allows a woman’s belly to grow large and round.
 The same hormone allows other structures to stretch more than they normally would.
 Exercises that challenge maximal flexibility such as aggressive stretching and heavy weights should only be performed with supervision and caution.
 Contact sports (such as soccer) and activities with a higher risk of falls (such as skiing) should be avoided out of concern for fetal harm from accidental injury to mother.
 Scuba diving is also not recommended during pregnancy” explains Dr. Liu.

 Avoid These During Pregnancy